The Mediator of a Better Covenant

 The word diaphorōteras (more excellent) implies a difference not just in degree, but in kind.
 "For if that former, first in time, existed blameless, no occasion would be sought for a second" (Hebrews 7:).
 The new superior ministry is distinct and surpassing, "In speaking of a new [covenant] the first is made old.
 Now that made old also to be ready to disappear" (Hebrews 8:13).

-The old is the old, we make that distinction in the arrangement of the books in Bible into Old Testament and New Testament for this reason.
+The old has been made old, Christianity has make that distinction in the arrangement of the books in the Bible, Old Testament and New Testament for this reason.
 We look at the old in light of the new, in Jesus who exists Light and Life, the reality of the shadow and exists the mediator of a superior ministry.

 "they [priests] serve in a shadowy model of the heavenly just as Moses warned about, to erect the tabernacle "for he said 'see that you do all according to the pattern shown on the mountain'" (Hebrews 8:5)

 The Old Covenant was a contract based on "if you do, then I will bless."
-It as Paul said It depended on human performance, which ultimately failed.
+It as Paul said it has a curse, break one break it all.
+It depended on human performance, which ultimately failed because of the carnal nature of mankind.
 The New Covenant is "better" because it depends on the performance of the Mediator, Jesus, who cannot fail.

 From External Code to Internal Reality